live-clones/lintian/CONTRIBUTING.md

 ## Running the testsuite

+You can find the packages needed to run the testsuite in `debian/tests/control`.

 Before running the tests, you need to be build the test packages in a separate
 step: